Generate ordinal dates

 Another date module ??

 Poshdate provides a human readable date in the ordinal format.
-This is intended to be of use in report and document generation where an approximation of a handwritten style of date is seen as nicer and a bit classier.
-In other words
+This is intended to be of use in report and document generation where an approximation of a handwritten style of date is seen as nicer and a bit classier than the standard output.

 21st January 2020 looks better on the page than